freqtrade/freqtrade/docs/installation.md

 #### Set of Notes

-Freqtrade provides the Linux/MacOS `./setup.sh` script to install all dependencies and help you configure the bot.

 !!!
 Note
     Windows installation is explained [here](#windows).

-The easiest way to install and run Freqtrade is to clone the bot Github repository and then run the `./sectup.sh` script, if it's available for your platform.
+The easiest way to install and run Freqtrade is to clone the bot Github repository and then run the `./setup.sh` script, if it's available for your platform.

 !!!
 Note "Version considerations"
     When cloning the repository the default working branch has the name `develop`.
 This branch contains all last features (can be considered as relatively stable, thanks to automated tests).